Completion of CEO Transition

-/EIN News/ -- GEORGETOWN, Cayman Islands, April 03, 2023 (GLOBE NEWSWIRE) -- StoneCo Ltd. (Nasdaq: STNE; B3: STOC31) (“Stone” or the “Company”) today announced that on March 31, 2023, the Company completed the transition of leadership roles, by which Pedro Zinner assumed the position of CEO of Stone.
-Thiago Piau, former CEO, joined the Company’s Board as a director and member of the Finance and Risk committee on February 15, 2023, as previously announced.
+GEORGETOWN, Cayman Islands, April 03, 2023 (GLOBE NEWSWIRE) -- StoneCo Ltd. STNE B3: STOC31))) ("Stone" or the "Company") today announced that on March 31, 2023, the Company completed the transition of leadership roles, by which Pedro Zinner assumed the position of CEO of Stone.
+Thiago Piau, former CEO, joined the Company's Board as a director and member of the Finance and Risk committee on February 15, 2023, as previously announced.

 About StoneCo